Is Atlas Counselling the Right Service For You?

 What is a Psychiatrist?

-A psychiatrist is a medical doctor who has specialised in the study of the brain.
-As a result of medical training and authority, a psychiatrist is able to provide diagnosis, where it is appropriate or necessary to do so, and is also able to prescribe medications.
+Put simply, a psychiatrist is a medical doctor who has specialised in the study of the brain.
+As a result of medical training and authority, a psychiatrist is able to provide a diagnosis of mental illness or disorder, where it is appropriate or necessary to do so, and is also able to prescribe medications.

 What is a Psychologist?